 Construction workers suffer from some of the highest injury rates within the domestic workforce.
 According to a report from the United States Department of Labor, “one in five worker deaths . . . [are] in construction.”
-In the year 2017, 971 construction workers were either killed or fatally injured while on the job.
+In 2017, 971 construction workers were killed or fatally injured while on the job.
 What was the leading cause of these fatalities?
-According to the Department of Labor, almost 40 percent of worker deaths were the result of serious falls.
+According to the Department of Labor, almost 40 percent of worker deaths resulted from serious falls.

-There are several factors that may be linked to the high number of fall deaths among construction workers, including the unsafe use of ladders.
+Several factors may be linked to the high number of fall deaths among construction workers, including the unsafe use of ladders.
 In a publication from the Occupational Health and Safety Administration (OSHA), researchers stated that “ladders are [a] major [source] of injuries and fatalities among construction workers . . . many of [these] injuries are serious enough to require time off the job.”

 For any worker, taking time off work to receive medical treatment can have devastating financial consequences — especially if that treatment is long-term.
 If you work in construction, you can reduce your risk of falling by following a few important safety tips:

-Employers have a responsibility to their workers to maintain a safe, hazard-free working environment.
+Employers are responsible to their workers for maintaining a safe, hazard-free working environment.
 If you were hurt in a ladder injury due to inadequate training, safety, supervision, or another reason, contact the New York construction accident lawyers of Hach & Rose, LLP at (212) 779-0057 to schedule a free consultation to discuss your rights and your legal options.